Phishing & Malicious Email Characteristics

 Approximately one billion malicious spam emails are sent every day.
 Whilst some of these messages can be easily identified as untrustworthy, socially engineered emails continue to become more sophisticated in appearance and malicious in content and continue to cause havoc for IT Support companies in Sydney.
-Below are tell-tale signs and characteristics of a phishing email.
+Below are tell-tale signs and characteristics of phishing attacks .

 1. The email makes unrealistic threats or demands.

-Intimidation has become a popular tactic for phishing artists.
-Phrases such as ‘urgent action required’ or ‘your account will be closed’ are common, unrealistic threats associated with phishing emails.
+Intimidation has become a popular tactic for phishing scams.
+Phrases such as ‘urgent action required’ or ‘your account will be closed’ are common, unrealistic threats associated with phishing messages.

 2. There’s a catch.

-The recurring trend of a phishing email is that eventually there will be a catch, for example you may be asked to send money for expenses or fees.
+The recurring trend of a phishing campaigns email is that eventually there will be a catch, for example you may be asked to send money for expenses or fees.
 This is an immediate sign that the email is fraudulent.

 3. Poor spelling and grammar.

 The majority of socially engineered emails disguise themselves as a well-known company e.g. PayPal, Apple, Facebook etc. However, these sorts of emails are usually littered with poor grammar and spelling errors.
-This is indicative of a fraudulent email as a multi million-dollar company would not distribute an email that is in-cohesive.
+This is indicative of a fraudulent email as a multi billion-dollar company would not distribute an email that is in-cohesive.

 4. A mismatched or dodgy URL.

-A study by the ABS concludes that 30% of people click links in untrustworthy emails despite knowing it was most probably malicious.
+A study by the ABS concludes that 30% of people click links to fake website in untrustworthy emails despite knowing it was most probably malicious.
 To check whether an embedded link in an email is trustworthy, hover your mouse over it, if the hyperlinked address is not concurrent with the embedded link then it is most likely malicious and going to a phishing website.

 5. You are asked for sensitive information.

-Regardless of the sender, you should be highly suspicious of any email that requires you to disclose sensitive information such as credit card details or passwords.
+Regardless of the sender, you should be highly suspicious of any email that requires you to disclose sensitive personal information such as credit card numbers, account numbers or passwords.